Differences between Trailing PE vs. Forward PE Ratio

 Answer – Please drop your answers in the comment box.

-This has been a guide to key differences between Trailing PE vs Forward PE Ratios.
+This article has been a guide to key differences between Trailing PE vs. Forward PE Ratios.
 Here we also take practical examples of calculating trailing PE and forward PEs and important notes to consider when using these in equity valuation.